open-education-hub/binary-security/sessions/06-buffer-management/README.md

 * Temporarily saving register values before a call
 * Saving the return address and old frame pointer

 Even though, in an abstract sense, different buffers are separate from one another, ultimately they are just some regions of memory which do not have any intrinsic identification or associated size.
-This is the reason why in some higher level languages it is not possible to write beyond the bounds of containers - the size is integrated into the object itself.
+To avoid this, most hight level languages use size metadata and bound checks to detect out of bounds accesses to the memory.

 But in our case, bounds are unchecked, therefore it is up to the programmer to code carefully.
 This includes checking for any overflows and using **safe functions**.
 Unfortunately, many functions in the standard C library, particularly those which work with strings and read user input, are unsafe - nowadays, the compiler will issue warnings when encountering them.